USEPA/sensortoolkit/docs/source/setup.rst

 Setting Up for sensortoolkit
 ==============================

-Setting up for sensortoolkit requries downloading Python and an IDE, creating a project directory, and downloading your sensor and reference data.
+Setting up for sensortoolkit requires downloading Python and an IDE, creating a project directory, and downloading your sensor and reference data.
 Given below is a detailed guide for setting up for sensortoolkit.

 .. note::